eduMFA/eduMFA/doc/policies/webui.rst

 Of course this policy can not filter for users or realms, since the user is not known at this moment.

-The type of this action was changed to "string" in version 2.16.
 You can set a space separated list of realm names.
 Only these realm names are displayed in the dropdown box.

 .. note:: The realm names in the policy are not checked, if they really exist!